 The Text-Only Web

-Lynx is a terminal based, text-only web browser.
-It is one of the oldest browsers under active development, being first released in 1992.
-It maintains cross-platform support on a number of OSes such as Linux, Windows, Mac and even MS-DOS.
+Lynx is a terminal-based, text-only web browser.
+It is one of the oldest browsers under active development, first released in 1992.
+It maintains cross-platform support on OSes such as Linux, Windows, Mac, and even MS-DOS.

 Lynx does not have the bells and whistles of modern browsers, but it is a useful tool for quickly extracting information from the web.
 Additionally, it successfully thwarts 100% of “View in App” modal dialogs.